Footshop Case Study: 2.5x Faster Loading Speed after a Year and a Half of Collaboration

 - The layout shift metric (CLS) improved by more than 8x.

-- Interaction responses (and the INP metric) improved by 30%.
+- We enhanced interaction response times (and the INP metric) by 30%.

-Changes in LCP and CLS metrics since the beginning of collaboration.
+Changes in LCP and CLS metrics since the start of collaboration.

-What do the people at Footshop say about this?
+What do the people at Footshop say about it?

-We enjoy collaborating with Footshop, not only for the brand itself but also for the quality of the entire team and their drive.
-We are genuinely pleased that the Footshop team rates our collaboration highly.
+We enjoy collaborating with Footshop, not just for the brand itself but also for the quality of the entire team and their drive.
+We are genuinely pleased that the Footshop team values our partnership.

-“A great collaboration that brought a skilled partner (= the PageSpeed.cz team) to our small team.
-They didn’t just bring know-how but also specific tips for adjustments that can be implemented in parts but have a significant overall effect.”
+“A great collaboration that brought a skilled partner to our small team (= PageSpeed.ONE team).
+They provided not only know-how but also specific actionable tips that can be implemented in parts, yielding significant results.”

 Jiří Hykel, Frontend Developer